by Hank Friedman

 1. The Most Important Dasas

 A. The Dasa of the Lagnesh.
 Perhaps the most important dasa to run is the dasa of the lord of the Lagna (1st house).
-This dasa represents the blossoming of oneself, truly becoming the individual we each are.
+This dasa represents burgeoning self-awareness, the blossoming of oneself, truly becoming the individual we each are.
 During this dasa, we may discover more about our true desires, gifts, and nature, and/or may make a greater commitment to realize our authentic hopes and dreams.
-Because many people do not run their lagnesh's dasa either at all or at a productive age, the bhuktis of the lagnesh can be looked at for similar results.
+Because many people do not run their lagnesh's dasa either at all or at a productive age, the bhuktis of the lagnesh can be looked at for similar, albeit milder, results.

 B. The Dasa/Bhukti of the 9th & 10th lords.
-Whether it is the dasa of the 9th lord and the bhukti of the 10th lord or vice versa, this period can represent a very major turning point in a person's life.
+When both the 9th and 10th lords in a chart are strong, they give excellent results.
+Whether it is the dasa of the 9th lord and the bhukti of the 10th lord or vice versa, this period can represent a very major turning point in a person's life, especially if the two lords are related to each other in the birth chart.
 It can represent a shift into greater status, grounding in life, breakthroughs in achievement, or simply a very significant life change.
 (Logically, the dasa/bhukti of the 4th and 5th lords would be an echo of this pair, and perhaps represent a significant, but somewhat lesser, personal life turning point.)

 C. The Dasa of a Yoga-forming Planet.
 The dasa of a planet that by itself forms a yoga, e.g. a Pancha Mahapurusha yoga, is a very significant period in a person's life, in that many breakthroughs pertaining to the theme of the yoga-forming planet will manifest.